sellrz/ics427project/index.md

-# Home

-## Name of the Application
-Sellrz
+## Sellrz

-Welcome to **Sellrz**, the ultimate online selling and trading platform designed to provide a seamless and efficient marketplace for all users.
+Welcome to **Sellrz**, the  online selling and trading platform designed to provide a seamless and efficient marketplace for all users.
 With a focus on user-friendliness and comprehensive features, Sellrz offers a dynamic environment for buying, selling, and trading items conveniently.

 ## Online Repository Link